sematext/sematext-agent-java/README.md

 4) Thirft compiler v0.9.3
 5) fpm package manager

 After cloning the repo, executing `build.sh` will build the packages for multiple Linux distributions.

+### Install

+The packages built can be installed using OS specific package manager like dpkg, yum, etc.

+Visit [Sematext Documentation](https://sematext.com/docs/monitoring/spm-client/) for more info on how to setup and configure agent to ship metrics.

+By default the agent sends the collected metrics to Sematext.
+You can configure different Influx compatible destination by changing the following properties in `/opt/spm/properties/agent.properties` file:

+* `server_base_url` - Base URL of the destination server. e.g. `http://192.168.0.4:8086`
+* `metrics_endpoint` - Path to send the metrics.
+This will be appended with `server_base_url` to form the complete URL.